mashrufmohd/Blue-MutualFund/README.md

 ## 🎯 Project Overview

-This project fetches financial data (Balance Sheet, Profit & Loss, Cash Flow) from the StockTicker API, performs machine learning operations to generate insights, and stores results in a MySQL database.
+This project fetches financial data (Balance Sheet, Profit & Loss, Cash Flow) from the StockTicker API, performs machine learning operations to generate insights, and stores results in MongoDB Atlas.
 Real-time analysis is displayed both in the terminal and via a modern web application.

 ## 📊 Live Demo